Substack is profiting off anti-mask and anti-vaccine newsletters

 Perhaps the most alarming item I found on Substack was “Take Control of Your Health,” a newsletter penned by an osteopathic physician and noted anti-vaccine zealot named Dr. Joseph Mercola.
 Mercola’s pattern of vaccine misinformation is well known; he was the subject of a New York Times profile and listed among the Center for Countering Digital Hate’s “Disinformation Dozen.”
 One of Mercola’s recent Substack newsletters is titled “The Type of Fat You Eat Affects Your COVID Risk;” another claims that “more than 200,000 have already died from the COVID jab in the US.”
 (Of course, neither is true.)
 Many of Mercola’s newsletters tout the supposed benefits of supplements and other alternative remedies in preventing or treating COVID.
 One section of his Substack page is called “banned articles;” in one such post, Mercola writes, “We were forced to remove all the hydrogen peroxide videos that I had previously posted for liability reasons but fortunately they are all now posted here.”

-Substack’s content guidelines do not explicitly forbid users from spreading misinformation, nor does it warn them against promoting conspiracy theories about vaccines or COVID-19.
-The guidelines do, however, prohibit “content that promotes harmful or illegal activities.”
+Substack’s content guidelines forbid “harmful” activities, but they do not explicitly forbid users from spreading misinformation, nor do they warn them against promoting conspiracy theories about vaccines or COVID-19.
+In response to a request for comment from Mother Jones, a company spokesperson said that though the company has not offered any advances to users who promote misinformation, the company errs “on the side of free press and free expression, even for those we don’t endorse or agree with” and that “being skeptical, controversial, or even wrong are not against our terms of service.”
 When I’ve reported on misinformation on other platforms, such as Facebook and a popular app for churches, legal scholars have told me that these companies are not legally responsible for the content that their users promote.
 But they’ve pointed out that tech companies might consider the ethical implications of hosting misinformation.
 As Dorit Reiss, a legal scholar and professor who studies vaccines and the law at the University of California-Hastings College of Law, put it, “If they mean business when they’re saying they’re not going to let themselves be used to promote misinformation that puts people at risk, then they probably have a responsibility to do what they can.”
-Substack didn’t respond to Mother Jones‘ request for comment for this article.

 I’ve written before about the grift of COVID-19 misinformation.
 Often, I see it mischaracterized as a fringe hustle: old-timey snake-oil salesmen making a quick buck on the gullible.
 That’s part of it, to be sure, but the grift is bigger than that—by a lot.
 The companies that facilitate the spread of conspiracy theories are part of it, too.
 It’s not just Substack users who are profiting off misinformation in their newsletters; the company itself is also earning money from these accounts.
 The pandemic has been very good to the misinformation economy, which is humming along—in part because powerful companies are cashing in.

-Note: This piece has been updated.